vo0doO/api/docs_eng/me.md

 <a name="info"></a>
 ## Obtaining info about the authorized application

 `GET /me` returns a response body similar to [obtaining info about the authorized user](#user-info), but only the flags.
-Server returns `403 Forbidden` if authorization is failed.

 ```json
 {